Why Bromhidrosis Surgery Prices Vary So Widely in Taiwan

 Does Taiwan's NHI cover bromhidrosis surgery?

-Can I claim insurance reimbursement?
+Can I claim commercial insurance reimbursement?

 Why do some quotes include post-op laser / extra treatments?